Şevkefza Sultan: Life in imprisonment

-After reigning for ninety three days, Murad was deposed on 31 August 1876 for mental problem, and he and his family were imprisoned in the Çırağan Palace.
+After reigning for ninety-three days, Murad was deposed on 31 August 1876 for mental problems, and he and his family were imprisoned in the Çırağan Palace.
 This made Şevkefza the Valide Sultan with the shortest reign in history.
 The woman, very devoted to her son and fearing for him, kept protective amulets, talismans and charms in her room with written prayers and supplications for her son's safety.

 It is said that Şevkefza was never reconciled to Murad's deposition and that she would have given her life without hesitation to give him back the throne.
-On the night of the Ali Suavi incident, in 1877, When Murad's partisans tried to reinstate him on the throne, Şevkefza encouraged him to play his part.
+On the night of the Ali Suavi incident, in 1877, when Murad's partisans tried to reinstate him on the throne, Şevkefza encouraged him to play his part.
 But Murad was too nervous and upset to head the conspiracy.
 Given his lack of leadership, the conspiracy never stood a chance of succeeding.